Bro Ric Patton & ChickenBone Reunion Band -

 Ric Patton handles his harmonica like a grand Master of Southern Blues.
-Ric can sing , write and blow his feelings clean thru his harmonica like only a true Southern Bluesman can.
+Ric sings, write and blow his feelings clean thru his harmonica like only a true Southern Bluesman can.

-Born in Swancott Al and raised in Triana and Huntsville Alabama, Ric Patton was bathed in a wide range of Southern Blues as well as the soul sounds of his 1970’s and 80’s childhood.
-The soul and spirit of that era is at the core of his music
+Born in Swancott, AL raised in Triana and Huntsville, Alabama area, Ric Patton was bathed in a wide range of Southern Blues as well as the soul sounds of his 1970’s and 80’s childhood.
+The soul and spirit of that era is at the core of his music.

 Ric incorporates elements of jazz, blues, funk, and world music, mixed colorful lyrics, strong vocals, and virtuoso harmonica playing, to create a unique, modern concoction of Blues and Soul music.

-Ric was also very lucky to grow up with parents who always believed in him even when they didn't understand what he was trying to do.
+“I was also lucky to grow up with parents who always believed in me even when they didn't understand what I was trying to do”.

-“I believe making Blues music and writing songs, as well as the appreciation and sharing Blues music, is one of the most powerful links to our community and shared humanity.
+“I believe in making music and writing songs, as well as the appreciation of sharing music, especially Blues music, is one of the most powerful links to our community and shared humanity”.